 As much as we want to, we can’t change society’s grief rules overnight.
 Let’s all acknowledge that together and say a quick round of the serenity prayer (either the traditional or secular version):

-“God grant me the serenity to accept the things I cannot change; courage to change the things I can; and the wisdom to know the difference.”
+“God grant me [I strive for] the serenity to accept the things I cannot change; courage to change the things I can; and the wisdom to know the difference.”

 Ok, now that we’ve done that, let’s think about the areas where you might be able to have an impact.
 A good place to start is by looking at your own attitudes about grief and your specific loss.